Time to help a tree out

 So treat it as a chance to get outside and hang out with your plants for a bit, while giving them a good drink from a hand-held hose.
 They’ll thank you come next spring.

-“The occasional hand-watering of trees and bushes in the winter is good, and especially helpful for newly planted trees, shrubs, plants and grass,” said Greg Fisher, demand planning manager at Denver Water.
+“The occasional hand-watering of trees and bushes during a dry fall and winter is good, and especially helpful for newly planted trees, shrubs, plants and grass,” said Greg Fisher, demand planning manager at Denver Water.
 “A few gallons go a long way this time of year.”

 While you’re taking care of your plants this winter, Denver Water’s supply and drought experts will be watching weather forecasts, drought levels and soil conditions in the state’s mountains in preparation for what those factors might mean for water use in the metro area next year.